sigmie/docs.sigmie.com/src/pages/docs/docs.md

 ## Format

-This is a simple JSON document of an imaginary Disney Movies Index.
+This is a simple Document.

 ```json
 {